APPLICANT CONDUCT POLICY

-When you accept a job offer, it is important to inform the Career Center of your decision because it affects your participation in the On-Campus Interview Program.
+When you accept a job offer, it is important to inform the Career Center of your decision because it affects your participation in the Virtual/On-Campus Interview Program.
 Consequently, you should keep the following principles in mind:

-Accept an offer for full-time position or internship in good faith, with the full intention of honoring your Commitment.
+Accept an offer for a full-time position or internship in good faith, with the full intention of honoring your Commitment.